dominik-ilja/delta-desk-notes/Sushchnosti/National Student Debt Forgiveness Center/Customer Relationship Management/Documentation/Documentation.md

 ### dbo.EmailSignatures

 This contains the different email signatures.
-I don't
+This was a table for a feature that was later dropped according to Bao.

 ### dbo.EmailTemplates